CARALACM/karakeep-social-button/README.md

 ## Installation

 1. Clone this repository.
+2. Search your Karakeep API url and add it to the request.js file.
-2. Open your browser's extension management page (e.g., `chrome://extensions/`).
+3. Open your browser's extension management page (e.g., `chrome://extensions/`).
-3. Enable "Developer mode".
+4. Enable "Developer mode".
-4. Click "Load unpacked" and select the directory containing this repository.
+5. Click "Load unpacked" and select the directory containing this repository.

 ## Usage